Call Back Request

 * Desirable body language.
 (Everything from not slouching to your clothes, your smile and remembering to floss!)

 * Be dedicated to the conversation.
 Be in the moment, really listening to the other person.

 * Show genuine interest in the other person; they fascinate you!

 * Use compliments often.

 * Avoid "I" talk.
-General rule of thumb is: Listen lots, ask questions, offer compliments and avoid talking about yourself continuously.
+The general rule of thumb is: Listen to lots, ask questions, offer compliments and avoid talking about yourself continuously.

 * Know your strengths.
 What are you knowledgeable about?